ENROLLMENT: Poteau Campus

 New and Transfer Students

 New and Transfer Students must submit credentials with their application for admissions and have those credentials evaluated by Office of Admissions Staff.
-Enrollment begins April 2 and ends May 31 for summer term classes and August 17 for fall term classes.
+Pre-enrollment begins November 5 for new and transfer students, and ends January 18 for spring 2019 term classes. [ APPLY Online ] – or- [ Paper Application ]

 Readmissions of Former CASC Students